 The Pennsylvania judge presiding over your case and responsible for imposing a sentence with respect to your conviction will take into account the Pennsylvania Gravity Score connected with your offense as well as your Prior Record Score (PRS).
 Your PRS is a numerical representation that reflects your criminal history.
 It is based on the number and type of any prior adult or juvenile convictions present on your record.

 The Pennsylvania Commission of Sentencing has established eight PRS categories.
-These are: zero through five, repeat violent offender, and Felony One and Felony Two repeat offenders.
+These are: zero through five, repeat violent offenders, and Felony One and Felony Two repeat offenders.
 Each crime is assigned a number of record points that apply to the conviction.
 Less serious misdemeanor offenses do not garner a PRS; however, two prior misdemeanor convictions will qualify for one PRS point.

-The guidelines for sentencing do not specify a single recommended sentence to be imposed based upon the OGS and PRS scores.
+The guidelines for sentencing do not specify a single recommended sentence to be imposed based on the OGS and PRS scores.
 They rather provide an average sentence range for the judge to consider when determining the sentence to impose.

 When judges are determining a sentence for a particular crime, they often use a chart that includes the OGS and PRS scores in matrix form.
 The matrix provides sentencing guidelines based on the combination of both scores.
 For instance, someone with a more serious Prior Record Score will qualify for a longer sentence than someone who has committed the same crime but has a less serious prior criminal record.